abender/needham-schroeder/README.md

-# SNS - a simple Needham-Schroeder C-library
+# sNS - a simple Needham-Schroeder C-library

-SNS is a small and simple C-library to perform the (symmetric) Needham-Schroeder(NS)-protocol.
+sNS is a small and simple C-library to perform the (symmetric) Needham-Schroeder(NS)-protocol.
 It provides basic functions to:

 * Run a NS-server, creating and distributing keys for securing some other protocol (for example DTLS in pre-shared-key mode)
 * Run a NS-daemon, waiting for clients to initialize the communication